-5. Considering the reinstatement of a pupil
+Considering the reinstatement of a pupil

-The governing board will consider and decide on the reinstatement of a suspended or permanently excluded pupil within 15 school days of receiving the notice of the suspension or exclusion if:
+The governing body will consider and decide on the reinstatement of a pupil within 15 school days of receiving the notice of the suspension or exclusion if:

-- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term; or - It would result in a pupil missing a public exam or National Curriculum test of a suspended pupil within 50 school days of receiving notice of the suspension.
-If the parents do not make representations, the board is not required to meet and it cannot direct the Headteacher or Head of School to reinstate the pupil.
+- The exclusion is permanent - It is a suspension which would bring the pupil's total number of days out of school to more than 15 in a term: or - It would result in a pupil missing a public exam or National Curriculum test

-Where the pupil has been suspended, and the suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the governing board must consider any representations made by parents.
-However, it is not required to arrange a meeting with parents and it cannot direct the Headteacher or Head of School to reinstate the pupil.
+Where a suspension does not bring the pupil's total number of days of suspension to more than 5 in a term, the governing board must consider any representations made by parents.
+However, it is not required to arrange a meeting with parents and it cannot direct the Headteacher to reinstate the pupil.